SpatialThinker: Reinforcing Scene Graph-Grounded Spatial Reasoning via Dense Rewards: SpatialThinker: Scene Graph-Grounded Spatial Reasoning MLLMs

 \paragraph{Task Formulation} We cast spatial reasoning in MLLMs as the task of producing a visually grounded response $\mathbf{y}$ to a query $Q = \{\mathbf{x}_{\text{img}}, \mathbf{x}_{\text{text}}\}$.
 Unlike generic reasoning, our formulation explicitly requires constructing question-focused scene subgraphs $G_q$ and reasoning over objects, bounding boxes, and relations.
-The policy $\pi_\theta$ is trained on spatially grounded VQA samples from STVQA-7K (Section \ref{sec:data}) using our multi-objective spatial reward $R$ (Section~\ref{sec:reward}), which enforces structural validity, count fidelity, answer accuracy, and precise spatial grounding.
+The policy $\pi_\theta$ is trained on spatially grounded VQA samples from our STVQA-7K dataset (\ref{sec:data}) using our multi-objective spatial reward design $R$ (\ref{sec:reward}) verified based on the ground-truth scene graphs from the dataset.
+This enforces structural validity, count fidelity, answer accuracy, and precise spatial grounding.